Hero Backdrop

 Confidentiality

-The settlement agreement may well simply refer to any existing confidentiality provisions in your contract of employment or, alternatively, seek to introduce new confidentiality provisions.
-You will need to understand what information is confidential and what is not.
+The settlement agreement may well simply refer to any existing confidentiality provisions in the contract of employment or, alternatively, may seek to introduce new confidentiality provisions.
+The settlement agreement should make clear what information is confidential and what is not.

 Reference

-The provision of a good reference is often a key issue and may well involve a certain amount of negotiation.
+The provision of a good reference is often a contentious issue and may well involve a certain amount of negotiation.

 How our settlement agreement solicitors can help you